Macmachi/meteocheck/README.md

   * Monitoring every minute the atmospheric pressure for the next 2️⃣4️⃣ hours.
   * For each type of alert, an alert is sent only once a day
 * 📊 Dispatches monthly and yearly weather summaries.
+* Command /start to start receiving alerts (& List of commands)
-* [NEW] Command /weather to view the last entry in the csv (past hour)
+* Command /weather to view the last entry in the CSV (past hour)
-* [NEW] Command /month to view report of the last month
+* Command /month to view report of the last month's entries in the CSV
-* [NEW] Command /year to view report of the current year
+* Command /year to view report of the current year's entries in the CSV
+* [NEW] Command /all to view report of all entries in the CSV
-* [NEW] Command /forecast to view the next 6 hours forecast
+* Command /forecast to view the next 6 hours forecast
-* [NEW] Command /sunshine to view sunshine reports
+* Command /sunshine to view sunshine reports of all entries in the CSV

 ### 🔗 Useful Links
 * 🔗 [Generate an API link for your city](https://open-meteo.com/en/docs).